tfgg/magres-format/README.md

 Code for parsing the CCP-NC ab-initio magnetic resonance file format as used in the latest version of Castep.
 See more at http://www.ccpnc.ac.uk/pmwiki.php/CCPNC/Fileformat

+Documentation for the Python API is [available here](http://tfgg.github.io/magres-format/build/html/).

 Installing
 ----------